web3j/aion-samples/README.md

 This task is bound to the project `build` task, so it'll be triggered automatically during a project build.

+Depending on your JDK version, it might output some warnings about Java modules; you can ignore them.

 ## Build the project

 1. Open a console and export the environment properties: